info343c-a16/m13-firebase-auth/README.md

 });
 ```

-Firebase will return an error if you've made a process that it is unable to process, such as signing up with an email address that already exists.
+Firebase will return an error if you've made a request that it is unable to process, such as signing up with an email address that already exists.
 In order to use Firebase's authentication methods, we'll use promises to wait for requests to complete, and then process the data returned by Firebase.

 ## Creating Users
 The first thing we'll learn how to do is create users for web applications.
 Once you have loaded the Firebase library in your `index.html` file, and initialized Firebase with your configuration, you'll have access to the `firebase.auth()` function, which returns an authorization object that you'll use throughout your application.
 The object returned by `firebase.auth()` has a useful (though verbosely named) `signInWithEmailAndPassword` method that accepts an email and a password as parameters, and creates a user account on Firebase.
 We'll want to perform actions _after_ the account is created, so we'll need to leverage Promises: